-The following section contains some guidelines regarding the connections, which should be followed to ensure the correct operation of the safety light curtain from the PSEN op2H-A series.
+The following section contains some guidelines regarding the connections, which should be followed to ensure the correct operation of the safety light curtain from the PSEN op4F/H-A series.

-- Never place connection cable close to or in contact with cables featuring high voltage ratings and/or current fluctuations (e.g.: motor supply, inverters etc.). - Never combine the OSSD wires from several safety light curtains into one multi-pole cable. - The TEST wire must be connected to the light curtain's operating voltage via a pushbutton with N/O contact. - Use the light curtain with protection class III with SEL/PELV external supplies for power supply.
+- Never place connection cable close to or in contact with cables featuring high voltage ratings and/or current fluctuations (e.g.: motor supply, inverters etc.). - Never combine the OSSD wires from several safety light curtains into one multi-pole cable. - The TEST wire must be connected to the light curtain's operating voltage via a pushbutton with N/O contact. - Use the light curtain with protection class III and SEL/PELV power supplies for the voltage.

-The RESET button must be positioned so that the user can check the protected field during any test.
+The RESET button must be positioned so that the user can check the protected field during each test.